kjain1810/cnihack/Mallocators_Submission/README.md

 where `libraryName` is the name of the library, like `mip`.

-The test data files to be run must be present in this folder.

-## Instructions to run MIP solution

-To run the solver in its most basic form, run the followig command
+To run the solver in its most basic form, run the following command
 ```
 python3 MIPsolver.py [input_district_file] [input_lab_file]
 ```